 Choosing a liner isn’t just about ease of use—you can learn how to apply any one of them in a way that is right for you after just a few days.
 But the four different ‘styles’ of eyeliner lend different effects to your eyes, from dramatic and striking to gentle framing and shadowing.

 And there is your skin type to consider, too.
 Oiliness can determine whether your makeup stays in place or whether your smouldering look will melt away in the heat.

-This is the prima donna of the world of eye make up, and demands a steady hand and nerves of steel to draw perfectly those Cleopatra lines around your eyes.
-Once it’s on it’s not coming off without a struggle and some make up remover, and it is for the bold look with a stunning outfit, not for casual Saturday afternoon jeans and shopping.
+This is the prima donna of the world of eye makeup, and it demands a steady hand and nerves of steel to perfectly draw those Cleopatra lines around your eyes.
+Once it’s on, it’s not coming off without a struggle and some makeup remover, and it is for the bold look with a stunning outfit, not for casual Saturday afternoon jeans and shopping.